-The Committee shall be elected solely from the membership of the Society/Club of whom the Chairperson, the Secretary and the Treasurer are Core Committee Positions In the case of MBUL Club, the Safety Officer may be defined as a core Committee member as well.
-And two of the officers holding a Core Committee Position shall be the Society/Club's representatives on the Clubs' and Societies' Council ("CSC").
+The Committee shall be elected solely from the membership of the Society/Club of whom the Chairperson, the Secretary and the Treasurer are Core Committee Positions In the case of Africa, the Safety Officer may be defined as a core Committee member as well. [delete as appropriate] and two of the officers holding a Core Committee Position shall be the Society/Club's representatives on the Clubs' and Societies' Council ("CSC").